mhenke/CFML-in-100-minutes/cfml100mins.markdown

 </cfscript>
 ```

 In order to display the data from our query, we need to loop through the rows, and display each row.
-This is usually done in a '<cfoutput>' tag like so:
+This is usually done in a ```<cfoutput>``` tag like so:

 ```cfm
 <cfoutput query="GetBreakfastItems">